 OL3 outage · SE1 structural shift · Nordic hydrological deficit · CHP phase-out · Transmission failure — probabilistic framework and compound scenario assessment

-This note documents five concurrent structural risks in the Finnish electricity system and their compound interaction in the 2026–2030 window.
+This note documents seven concurrent structural risks in the Finnish electricity system and their compound interaction in the 2026–2030 window.
 Each risk is individually documented and monitored.
 None has been assessed in combination.
 The compound scenario — OL3 unplanned outage during a cold-still period, with SE1 transmission at saturation, Nordic hydrological deficit at historical low, and CHP capacity declining — produces an EPP shift from approximately 0.20 (live baseline, 4 May 2026) to 0.70–0.85 without additional load growth.
 With DC load growth of 1,500–3,000 MW by 2030 (Vattenfall estimate: DC share rising to 25% of total consumption; Mattila report November 2025 projects significant capacity growth through 2030), the same compound scenario approaches the BP-like threshold.
 This is not a forecast.
-It is a structural diagnosis: the system has no actor responsible for monitoring the compound state, and no instrument that aggregates these four risks into a single posture indicator.
+It is a structural diagnosis: the system has no actor responsible for monitoring the compound state, and no instrument that aggregates these seven risks into a single posture indicator.
 TN-009 proposes a probabilistic risk component (FRP) for integration into WEM EPP v4.

 Olkiluoto 3 contributes approximately 1,600 MW of firm capacity — the largest single generation unit in the Finnish system.
 Its contribution to EPP FirmShare is substantial: loss of OL3 reduces FS by approximately 20 percentage points, shifting EPP by 0.15–0.25 points independently of other conditions.